hanhanwu/Hanhan_Data_Science_Practice/AI_Experiments/learning_notes.md

   * It's one of the most effective and most commonly used method
   * It randomly drops (i.e. setting to zero) a number of output features of a layer during training
   * Dropout rate is often set between 0.2 and 0.5
+* [Data Augmentation][18]
+  * Training data only
+  * "Data augmentation takes the approach of generating more training data from existing training samples, by "augmenting" the samples via a number of random transformations that yield believable-looking image"
+  * Even though there is no same image in the training set, with this method, the inputs can still be heavily intercorrelated.
+Therefore it's necessary to add a `dropout` layer right after flattened data to reduce some dimensions in order to further reduce overfitting.

 ## Convolutional Networks (Convnet)
 * Convnets can learn <b>local, translation-invariant features</b>, so they are very data-efficient on perceptual problems.
 Therefore, even when the dataset is small (such as hundreds of images), you might still get a reasonable results.